 Any successful fundraiser starts with honest storytelling.
 Telling your story requires courage and authenticity, but always put your safety and privacy first.
 By telling your story with clarity and heart, you inspire compassion and understanding.

 Think about how you frame your story.
 In books and movies, people care about characters who want something badly and are having (challenging yet surmountable) trouble getting it.
 Don’t be afraid to show your flaws: People often feel a greater connection to imperfect characters who are doing their best under extreme circumstances.
-For more tips on telling compelling stories that inspire others to give, take a look at our blog post on effective campaign storytelling.
+For more tips on telling compelling stories that inspire others to give, take a look at our blog post on effective fundraiser storytelling.

 Use photos and videos

 Another way to make your story feel more personal—and to increase donations—is to use plenty of photos and video.
 Compelling images also help other people share and tell your story through social media.
-In addition to using photos and video on your fundraiser page, be sure to include them in the updates you post for donors throughout your campaign.
+In addition to using photos and video on your fundraiser page, be sure to include them in the updates you post for donors throughout your fundraiser.

 Like many who struggle with body dysphoria, Maria had a history of questioning who she was, and if there was something wrong with her.
 After her college roommate found women’s clothing in her dresser, she was called hurtful slurs.
 13 years and many therapy appointments later, Maria is excited to take the next step in her transition through gender confirmation surgery.
 Though insurance covers part of it, Maria leaned on her community by creating a GoFundMe to cover the remainder of the surgery costs.